I went to Laos Read more [...]

-“OK” was the Risno’s favourite phrase with which he answered every question, despite his almost non-existent English.
-Yet things seldom were “OK. the certificate was finally signed at 1500 and we left shortly after.
+“OK” was Risno’s favourite phrase with which he answered every question, despite his almost non-existent English.
+Yet things seldom were “OK”. the certificate was finally signed at 1500 and we left shortly after.

-We arrived at the homestay at 9pm: its very basic (without electricity and the water was from a well), but it was friendly.
+We arrived at the homestay at 9pm: it is very basic (without electricity and the water was from a well), but it was friendly.

 It took about 45 minutes to walk to the hide – a fairly wide river at the half way mark is the park boundary which we had to wade through.
 The water was thigh deep but I imagine after prolonged heavy rain it would rise substantially.
 I didn’t see anything walking through the forest but squirrels are around for sure.